sarahdurks/sarahdurks/README.md

 ## About Me
 Hi, I’m @sarahdurks  👋
-Bay Native, Berkeley Grad, still here  📍
+Bay native, Berkeley grad, still here  📍
 Closest thing I've got to a superpower is PowerPoint skills :nerd_face:

 ## What I do